marilyne-linkurious/documentation/content/admin/content/data-sources-advanced/config.md

 ## Graph exploration settings

-- `supernodeThreshold` (default: `10000`): The number of relationships after which a node is considered a supernode.
+- `supernodeThreshold` (default: `10000`): Number of adjacent edges after which a node is considered a supernode.

 - `maxPathLength` (default: `20`): The maximum shortest path length returned by Linkurious.
 Finding the shortest paths is a costly operation.
 Setting a small number will limit the resources used by the data-source for performing this operation, and will return results faster.